Meet David Dent: MBE Executive Director, Business Development EU (UK)

 Come and join us!
 You're welcomed, valued, accommodated, and your perspective matters and is heard, we are truly more than the sum of our parts.

 - What does the Parexel brand promise “We care.” mean to you?

 It is not just a brand we tell ourselves; we need people who care, we need to do our job with care, and we truly care that what we do ultimately will serve patients.

 - What do you enjoy doing when you’re not at work?

 I enjoy para-sport competing and coaching which I have been lucky enough to do at home and internationally.
 I coached and participated in seated throwing in athletics and Highland Games.
 I have participated in the Warrior Games in 2015 in the US the Veterans Games in Israel in 2019 and part of the Invictus Games program.
 Sport and being active are a big part of my life!

 I love to relax with family put my energy to support things I care about such as diversity, supporting veterans, and raising awareness around the challenges people face with mental health.
 I am an ambassador and spokesperson for the charity Help for Heroes, I was chair and a board member of a veterans charity.

-Also I am an Honorary Professor at the Business School of the University of Stirling and Entrepreneur in Residence at the University Nottingham in addition to being Fellow at the Institute of Directors and a Chartered Fellow at the Chartered Management Institute.
+Also, I am an Honorary Professor at the Business School of the University of Stirling and Entrepreneur in Residence at the University Nottingham in addition to being a Fellow at the Institute of Directors and a Chartered Fellow at the Chartered Management Institute.